kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 > Fish rots from the head down

-It sounds right, but it's factually incorrect.
+It sounds right and might even correlate with our experience, but it's factually incorrect.
 Have you ever seen chefs picking up fish at a fish market?
 They always sniff fish tails, because that's where it _actually_ starts rotting.

-Now that I have your attention, last bring some structure into this.

 ## The cost of quality